mrismanaziz/Reforestation/README.md

-## When Dad drops a pea off of his plate ‘oh dear I’ve pee’d on the table!
+## How does a French skeleton say hello?
+Bone-jour.